 The openweight pair were beaten by the French again after winning both their heat and their semi-final.
 Rowing magazine reported that, “Jo Turvey and Miriam Batten produced their best performance of the season to hold the French World Champions to a length (2.14 seconds), the closest they have been to them this year.”
 Hugh Matheson said that they showed “style and spirit”.
 Tish Reid and Kate Grose also entered, but finished last in their semi-final.
 The prediction that the event’s renewed Olympic status had driven the standard back up seemed correct as 17 crews raced compared with 10 the previous year.

 The Scottish Commonwealth coxless four came fifth.
-Jo and Miriam also raced with Libby Henshilwood and Dot Blackie in that crew’s last appearance of the year.
+Jo and Miriam also raced with Libby Henshilwood and Dot Blackie in the event in that crew’s last appearance of the year.

 Guin Batten finished ninth in the single sculls, which gave her an overall placing of seventh equal (with Silken Lauman) in the World Cup.